AI-Cup-Kernel/cpp-client/README.md

 #### run the program
-Now, just run the `make` command in the root folder (if it's not recognized, run it using the full path), and the executable the file named `game` will be built. if you couldnt run with make use <code>g++ -std=c++17 -Wall -IC:/libcurl/include  resources/Game.o resources/GameHandler.o resources/MainProgram.o client.o -o game -lcurl -LC:/libcurl/lib   -lws2_32</code>and replace  two C:/libcurl parts with your own libcurl path
+Now, just run the `make` command in the root folder (if it's not recognized, run it using the full path), and the executable the file named `game` will be built. if you couldnt run with make use <code>g++ -std=c++17 -Wall -IC:/libcurl/include  resources/Game.o resources/GameHandler.o resources/MainProgram.o client.o -o game -lcurl -LC:/libcurl/lib   -lws2_32</code>and replace  two C:/libcurl parts with your own libcurl path but it will take much more time